Rosario, Sano back stingy Dobnak as Twins beat Royals 7-2

-KANSAS CITY, Mo.
-(AP) — Eddie Rosario hit a three-run homer, Miguel Sano homered and also drove in three runs, and the Minnesota Twins beat the Kansas City Royals 7-2 on Saturday night to even their series at a game apiece.
+Rosario hit a three-run homer in the first inning, Sano sent a pitch an estimated 458 feet off the home team’s Hall of Fame in left field, and Minnesota beat Kansas City 7-2 on Saturday night to even their three-game series.

+“When we see pitchers like that back-to-back, we study them and we just try to go out there and execute against them,” Rosario said.
+“As a team, we showed tonight we can do damage when we get pitchers like that.”

 Randy Dobnak (5-1) pitched five innings of two-run ball, continuing his brilliant start to the season.
 The former undrafted free agent, who just three years ago was pitching for the independent Utica Unicorns, gave up a homer to Alex Gordon but otherwise kept dodging trouble on a hot, humid night at Kauffman Stadium.

-The Royals’ Brady Singer (1-3) allowed four runs and six hits in four innings in his third straight start against Minnesota.
+Singer (1-3) allowed four runs and six hits in four innings while trying to flummox a team already familiar with him.

+“They had a good game plan against him, coming right out of the box swinging well,” Royals manager Mike Matheny said.
+“We’ve all been talking about this for several days.
+He was going to face them three times and would he mix it up enough to keep them off balance a third time?
+That’s definitely a challenge but that’s how the schedule lined up.”

 After the Royals jumped on the Twins with four runs in the first Friday night, it was Minnesota’s turn to strike early.
 Max Kepler hit a leadoff double, Jorge Polanco singled and Rosario hit Singer’s biggest mistake into the right-field fountain.